Quiz on thoughts, ideas, theories, and philosophy of great Greek Philosophers Plato and Aristotle.

 (c) Both Individual and societal dimensions

-According to Aristotle, when Family cannot meet all Man’s needs, he formed
+According to Aristotle, he formed when a Family cannot meet all of Man’s needs.

 (a) The Village